Paul Reid (footballer, born 1982): Colchester United

 In July 2008, he signed a contract with League One club Colchester United.
 He formed a strong partnership with Pat Baldwin in the 2008–09 season.
 He was threatened with legal action by manager Jim Gannon in October after a challenge on Matty McNeil left McNeil with concussion; Gannon said that "We are collecting all the evidence and presenting it to the police.
 It's up to them to take criminal proceedings against the player in question."
-In the latter half of the campaign, he faced competition for his first team place at the Colchester Community Stadium form fellow defenders Pat Baldwin, Chris Coyne and Matt Heath.
+In the latter half of the campaign, he faced competition for his first team place at the Colchester Community Stadium from fellow defenders Pat Baldwin, Chris Coyne and Matt Heath.

 Paul Lambert was replaced as manager by Aidy Boothroyd at the start of the 2009–10 season, who preferred to play a near ever-present Magnus Okuonghae alongside one of Reid, Heath and Danny Batth.
 Reid played just 14 games throughout the campaign.

 He was returned to the starting line-up by new manager John Ward in the 2010–11 season, making 21 appearances before he was sold midway through the season.